A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the support by the German Bundesministerium f\"ur Bildung und Forschung within the project \enquote{RODES} (F\"orderkennzeichen 05M22UTB).
+Moreover, the authors thank the DFG for their support within the research training group~2126 \enquote{Algorithmic Optimization}.
 The computations were executed on the high performance cluster ``Elwetritsch'' at the TU Kaiserslautern, which is part of the ``Alliance of High Performance Computing Rheinland-Pfalz'' (AHRP).
 We kindly acknowledge the support of RHRK.
 The authors acknowledge the use of DeepL and OpenAI's ChatGPT for partly editing and polishing the text and figures for spelling, grammar, and stylistic improvements.
 Additionally, ChatGPT was utilized for support in basic coding tasks.
+Finally, we are very grateful to Marc Goerigk and Michael Hartisch, who made us aware of \textsf{Yasol} and greatly helped us using it.